DeGray Lake Resort State Park: Resort and golf course

-The 94-room DeGray Lodge and Convention center is available for family reunions, retreats, board meeting, conventions and stunning lake front weddings.
+The 94-room DeGray Lodge and Convention center is available for family reunions, retreats, board meeting, conventions.
 The Shoreline Restaurant and DeGray Day Spa are located at the lodge.

-DeGray's challenging 18-hole championship-rated public course stretches 7,100 yards (6,500 m).
-The course offers opportunities to view the birds and other wildlife that abound here.
+DeGray's 18-hole championship-rated public course stretches 7,100 yards (6,500 m).
 The front nine offers wide, expansive fairways with elevated, undulating and sloping greens, tee boxes and hidden water hazards.
 The back nine are carved out of the woodlands leaving little room for stray shots.
 The course offers a driving range, practice green, chipping area and lessons, from the blue tees the course is 7,100 yards (6,500 m), from the white-6,560 yards (6,000 m), gold-6,200 yards (5,700 m) and red-5,800 yards (5,300 m).
 The course rating is 72.7 and the slope is 134.
 Water comes into play on seven holes.
-The Pro Shop offers a snack bar, cart and club rentals, golf equipment and a wide selection of brand name golf apparel and accessories for purchase.
+The Pro Shop offers a snack bar, cart and club rentals, as well as golf equipment.